Bug report #83

-#26 Updated by Maciej Sieczka - over 12 years ago
+#26 Updated by Maciej Sieczka - almost 13 years ago

 Under WINE 1.0.0 configured to emulate Win XP, on amd64 Debian testing, I can't reproduce this error with Shapefile data using Marco's "QGIS 0.11.0 for Windows pre-release testing installer" and the QGIS Alaska sample dataset, in either QGIS renderinf mode.